6 key Medicare questions

 Part D: Prescription drug coverage

 Original Medicare and Medigap plans do not provide prescription drug coverage, which means you may want to purchase a Part D plan or a Medicare Advantage plan that includes prescription drug coverage.
 Enrolling in a Part D plan is not required.
-However, if you don't enroll in a Part D plan when you first become eligible you may wind up getting penalized financially should you enroll later.
+However, if you don't enroll in a Part D plan when you first become eligible, and you don't have other creditable prescription drug coverage, you may wind up getting penalized financially should you enroll later.

 Regardless of the coverage you choose for prescription drugs, it's important to consider the ones that cover the medications you need, how often you need them, and where you purchase them.